CUH Logo

 Squats/wall squats

 You can train in a range of motion of 0-60 degrees of flexion during the squat in the first 3-4 weeks, then gradually increase the depth as able.
 Stand with your feet about shoulder-width apart, bend your knees to perform a squat and extend the knees to stand tall again.
 Aim to keep equal weight bearing between legs.
-Youall with your feet around 20cm from the wall and perform a wall squat if you pre can stand with your back on the wfer.
+With your feet around 20cm from the wall and perform a wall squat if you pre can stand with your back on the wall.
 Repeat 8 to 12 times.
 2 to 3 sets.

 Hamstring curls